trytouca/trytouca/docs/sdk/differences.md

 - Stream redirection: Any content written by the workflow to the standard output or standard error will show up in the standard output during the test execution.
-- Error handling: exceptions thrown by the workflow under test are not printed in the test output.

 {% endtab %}